ovity/octotree/README.md

 * Support private repositories (see [instructions](#access-token))
 * Support GitHub Enterprise (Chrome and Opera only, see [instructions](#enterprise-urls))

-__Deprecated GitLab support__: I will no longer actively support GitLab.
-The reason is GitLab has changed so much recently and it would take too much effort to keep up.
-In addition, the GitLab team has [told me](https://github.com/buunguyen/octotree/issues/265) they would include Octotree-like feature in GitLab itself, so there's little reason to continue investing in GitLab support in Octotree.
-That being said, I'll gladly accept PRs to benefit those who are using Octotree for GitLab.
+__Deprecated GitLab support__: since version 2.1.0, Octotree no longer supports GitLab.
+There are 2 reasons for this.
+First, GitLab has changed so much recently that it would take a lot of effort to make Octotree even usable.
+Second, the GitLab team has [told me](https://github.com/buunguyen/octotree/issues/265) they would build a tree feature in GitLab itself.
+I can't keep investing effort in making Octotree work on GitLab while knowing it will be irrelevant any time.
+That being said, if anyone wants to work on supporting the new GitLab, I'll gladly accept contributions.

 ![Octotree on GitHub](docs/chrome-github.png)